Allauddin2/Allauddin2/README.md

 Hi!
-I’m a software engineering student passionate about web development.
+I’m  passionate about web development.
 I enjoy building responsive and engaging web applications using HTML, CSS, JavaScript, and React.
 Right now, I’m expanding my knowledge into backend development with Node.js and Express to work towards full-stack expertise.
 I’m a firm believer in continuous learning and collaboration, and I’m always excited to connect with others in the tech community.